vincode-io/FeedCurator/README.md

 - Feed Finder - Just drag a page URL to Feed Curator and it will find the feed for you
 - Automatic population of feed details: Title, URL, and Home Page
-- Drag and drop rearrangement of feeds (in development)
+- Drag and drop rearrangement of feeds
 - Free publishing of OPML files using Github Gist (in development)
 - Easy submission to Feed Compass for inclusing in future release (in development)